Martin O'Malley: 2006

 O'Malley considered a run for governor in the 2002 election but decided not to run.
 In October 2005, after much speculation, he officially announced he would run in the 2006 election.
 He had one primary opponent, Montgomery County Executive Doug Duncan, who abruptly dropped out in June a few days after being diagnosed with clinical depression and endorsed O'Malley, who thus became the Democratic Party nominee with no primary opposition, challenging incumbent Bob Ehrlich.
 He selected Delegate Anthony Brown of Prince George's County as his running mate for lieutenant governor.

 The Baltimore Sun endorsed O'Malley, saying: "When he was first elected mayor in 1999, the former two-term city councilman inherited a city of rising crime, failing schools, and shrinking economic prospects.
 He was able to reverse course in all of these areas."
 The Washington Post endorsed his opponent, but noted that O'Malley, while "not solv[ing] the problems of rampant crime and rough schools in Baltimore," had "put a dent in them" while criticizing his gubernatorial campaign for being too focused on Baltimore and offering "little of substance" on Washington-area issues.
 The Washington Times complained that O'Malley, along with the Maryland General Assembly, had moved too far to the left.
 O'Malley led by margins of several points in most polls during the campaign, but polls tightened significantly in the last week of the campaign.
 He ultimately defeated Ehrlich 53% to 46% in the November 7, 2006, general election.

 Major land developer Edward St. John was fined $55,000 by the Maryland Office of the State Prosecutor for making illegal contributions to the 2006 O'Malley gubernatorial campaign.
 The Washington Times reported later that the Governor's administration had issued a press release touting a new $28-million highway interchange leading from Interstate 795 to one of St. John's properties.
 Governor O'Malley's spokesman said there was no "quid pro quo," and a spokesman for the County Executive said the project had been a county transportation priority since before both O'Malley and the executive were elected.

+2008

+During the Democratic Primary Campaign for President of the United States between Illinois Senator Barack Obama and former Secretary of State Hillary Clinton, O'Malley supported Clinton.
+O'Malley was an early supporter of the Clinton Campaign, endorsing her in 2007, becoming the second sitting governor to do so.
+He also served as the chairman of her campaign in Maryland and helped to raise $100,000 for the campaign.
+Obama won the Maryland primary with more than 60% of the vote.